snowflakescoding/sf-osu-taiko-practice-mode/README.md

-# SF's osu!
+# SnowFlakes' osu!
 Taiko Practice Mode 🥁

-A lightweight, web-based practice tool for osu!taiko, running entirely in the browser with Vanilla JS.
+A lightweight, web-based practice tool for osu! taiko, running entirely in the browser with Vanilla JS.

 ## 🌟 Features
 - **File Parsing**: Drag & Drop your `.osu` beatmaps and `.mp3` audio files.